 In spite of its flourishing aspect, in Rishikesh live less than 100,000, it is almost a village for what is usual in India.

-Rishikesh has become the world capital of Yoga and has dozens of yoga centers of all levels and categories.
+Yoga and has dozens of yoga centers of all levels and categories.

 As you go up the river the bustle of the city, where the markets and the train and bus stations are, it disappears and it is in the high zone or High Bank where most people are staying in search of a bit of tranquility. especially foreigners.